 Finally—and I think we forget this part—we can create new friend groups by inviting our individual friends to meet and spend time together.
 It may not always be a good fit, but often, more than not, it is.
 Your friends may be more similar than you think and might become friends with one another too.
 The beautiful thing about relationships is that, like us, they are always evolving.

-So, are you missing out because you don’t have a friend group?
+So, is it okay to not have a friend group?
 Is it truly the more, the merrier?
 I don’t think so.
 But that’s ultimately for you to decide.

-Kayti Christian (she/her) is a Senior Editor at The Good Trade.
+Kayti Christian (she/her) is the Managing Editor at The Good Trade.
 She has a Master’s in Nonfiction Writing from the University of London and is the creator of Feelings Not Aside, a newsletter for sensitive people.